The Member Onboarding Playbook: First 90 Days That Create Lifelong Members

 Private club membership is, at its core, a relationship product.
 Members are not buying access to a swimming pool or a dining room — they are buying into a community, a set of ongoing relationships, a place that knows their name and is glad they came.
 The first ninety days are when that relationship is formed or foreclosed.

 The clubs that understand this — that treat onboarding not as an administrative formality but as the most consequential member experience they will ever deliver — see it in their renewal rates, their referral pipelines, and in the generational continuity of a membership community that reproduces itself because it gave people a genuine reason to stay.
+The playbook is not complicated.
+It requires only clarity, consistency, and the institutional will to treat every new member’s first ninety days as the strategic priority it genuinely is.

 Sources